allow 60 minutes

 - explore the Library's unique heritage spaces, including the iconic La Trobe Reading Room

-- visit our Newspaper Reading Room, the Redmond Barry Reading Room and view artworks in the Cowen Gallery
+- visit our newspaper reading room and the Redmond Barry Reading Room

-- view significant artefacts, artworks and other historical materials up close in the Changing face of Victoria and World of the book (formerly Mirror of the world) exhibitions
+- view significant artefacts, artworks and other historical materials up close in the Changing face of Victoria and World of the book exhibitions

 - learn about the Library's significant role in documenting the history of Victoria.